tramanh06/rpms/README.md

 *Note:*

 `main_download_papers.py` will first crawl from arxiv, if not found, it'll query Google using Google Search API.
-Currently, Google API is used under Tram Anh's credentials and stored under `venv/keys.ini` (**do not** check in this file into version control, especially Github).
 We can only query 100 queries/day under free version.
 Therefore, a pickled file is used to keep track of what's left to query for the next day.
 The counter reset at 3pm Singapore time every day.